-- Incorrect use of the electric windows can result in injury. - · Always take the ignition key with you when leaving the vehicle, even if you only intend to be gone for a short time.
-Please ensure that children are never left alone inside the vehicle. - .
-The electric windows will work until the key has been removed from the ignition and one of the front doors has been opened. - .
-Never close the rear lid without observing and ensuring it is clear, to do otherwise could cause serious injury to you and third parties.
-Make sure that no one is in the path of a window. - .
-Never allow people to remain in the vehicle when you close the vehicle from the outside.
+- Always take the key with you when leaving the vehicle, even if you only intend to be gone for a short time.
+Please ensure that children are never left alone inside the vehicle. - The electric windows will work until the key has been removed from the ignition and one of the front doors has been opened. - .
+Never close the tailgate without observing and ensuring it is clear, to do otherwise could cause serious injury to you and third parties.
+Make sure that no one is in the path of a window. - Never allow people to remain in the vehicle when you close the vehicle from the outside.
 The windows cannot be opened even in an emergency.

-The roll-back function is deactivated if the windows are closed from the outside of the vehicle using the ignition key for convenience closing \Rightarrow page 112.
+The roll-back function is deactivated if the windows are closed from the outside of the vehicle using the ignition key for convenience closing ⇒ page 112. ■

-Convenience opening and closing
+Convenience opening and closing\